Notice:-POTTED ROSES Now available for PRE-ORDER. Limited Stock!

 feed after the autumn flush, as this encourages fresh growth at the wrong time.
 New growth leading into winter is not ideal as it may become damaged from the frost.

-DO NOT fertilize in winter or at the time of planting!!
+DO NOT fertilise in winter or at the time of planting!!

 Foliar Feed:

-This is type of fertilizer is applied by spraying the foliage of the plant.
+This is type of fertiliser is applied by spraying the foliage of the plant.
 It has the unique advantage of reaching the sap flow in the stems only hours after being applied and will help give the rose lovely, glossy green leaves.
-This is to be used in conjunction with other fertilizers and is not to replace soil fertilization.
+This is to be used in conjunction with other fertilisers and is not to replace soil fertilisation.

 Application: weekly or fortnightly.